NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Imaginary Friend.md

 abilities_mid:
   - name: ""
   - name: "Natural Invisibility"
-    desc: "  A imaginary friend is naturally Invisible to all creatures except for its bonded friend."
+    desc: "  A imaginary friend is naturally [[undefined]] to all creatures except for its bonded friend."

   - name: "Imaginary Shield"
-    desc: "`pf2:r`  **Trigger** A creature attempts a melee Strike against the imaginary friend's bonded friend\n**Effect** The imaginary friend Steps.
+    desc: "`pf2:r`  **Trigger** A creature attempts a melee Strike against the imaginary friend's bonded friend\n* * *\n\n**Effect** The imaginary friend Steps.
 If it ends its movement adjacent to its bonded friend, the imaginary friend takes the damage from the Strike instead of its bonded friend.
 The imaginary friend's resistance applies to this damage, but the resistance isn't doubled even if the attack was non-magical."

 attacks:
   - name: ""